GoogleCloudPlatform/java-docs-samples/README.md

     Create local credentials by running the following command and following the oauth2 flow (read more about the command [here][auth_command]):

-        gcloud auth application-default login
+        g cloud auth application-default login

     Or manually set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to a service account key JSON file path.

     Learn more at [Setting Up Authentication for Server to Server Production Applications](ADC).

-    *Note:* Application Default Credentials is able to implicitly find the credentials as long as the application is running on Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions.
+    *Note:* Application Default Credentials can implicitly find the credentials as long as the application is running on Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions.

 ## Contributing